Last updated on 31st October 2022

 65% of customers say video is their favourite way to get to know how to use a product or service

 Consumers.
 Love.
 Videos.
-People watch an average of 16 hours of online video per week – a 52% increase in the last 2 years – and are twice as likely to share video content with their friends than any other type of content.
+People watch an average of 19 hours of online video per week and are twice as likely to share video content with their friends than any other type of content.
 So it makes sense that the majority of people prefer to get to know a product or service via video, especially when those videos are short, sweet, and entertaining.
 Check out this example from IKEA that shows users how to use the augmented reality Create Your Space feature on their Catalog App:

 Understandably, explaining augmented reality to a consumer requires visuals; the concept is relatively new in the marketing space, and customers likely won’t “get it” without seeing the tool in action, making video the perfect channel for this onboarding process.